KodlabPenn/kodlab_mjbots_sdk/docs/docker.md

 # Using Docker with MJBots
 We have compiled a compatible docker image with all the necessary components to compile the Kodlab MJBots SDK, and communicate with the Pi with LCM.
+This Docker image should work with any operating system that Docker supports, however this tutorial assumes your operating system has BASH commands.

 ## Installing Docker
-TODO: Add instructions/links for docker installations on major OS versions
+Download the docker application from the [Docker Website](https://docs.docker.com/get-docker/).
+If you are unfamiliar with Docker, read through their [getting started section](https://docs.docker.com/get-started/)  to gain an understanding of the underlying structure of Docker.

 ## Setting up Docker for the SDK
+The first step to setting up Docker, is to acquire the Docker Image.
+There are two ways to do this, by either cloning the **kodlab-cross** image from Docker Hub, or by building the **kodlab-cross** Docker Image from source.

+### Cloning the image from Docker Hub

+-To be implemented- Right now, you must build from source.

+### Building from Source
+**WARNING:** Building the image from source can take over an hour.

+To build from source, go into the `Docker` folder with `cd Docker` then run the `build.sh` script with
+`./build.sh`
+which should create the **kodlab-cross** image using the included Dockerfile.
+This is the command that will take a while.

-After cloning the repository, and running the `git submodule init` and `git submodule update` commands, the next setup step is usually to make lcm by running the `./scrips/make_lcm.sh` script.
+and running the `git submodule init` and `git submodule update` commands, the next setup step is usually to make lcm by running the `./scrips/make_lcm.sh` script.
 However, this command should be run inside the docker container.
 To do this, run the `./Docker/run.sh` executable which will spin up a new container and open a bash interface

 ## Building the SDK with Docker